MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 6801d964fda5        4 months ago                                                         0 B                                                       0 B
 ```

-This build behavior can be advantageous and may be desirable when troubleshooting individual image layers.
-However, if desired, the number of layers can be minimized using several tricks detailed later in this article.
+Here we can map each layer to an instruction in the dockerfile.
+The bottom layer (6801d964fda5 in this example) represents the base OS image.
+One layer up, the IIS installation can be see, one layer up from that the website is created, and so on.

-If you are pushing the image to a repository such as Docker Hub, optimizing to fewer layers could decrease the size of the image to save network bandwidth and disk space.
-As you read through the examples below, you can sum up the size of all layers to determine how much data would be pushed or pulled from the repository.
+Dockerfiles can be written to minimize image layers, optimize build performance, and also subtler things such as to improve readability.
+Ultimately there are many ways to complete the same image build task, and selecting the dockerfile format to optimize for your needs is the optimal configuration.

 ## Dockerfile Optimization

-There are several strategies that can be used when building dockerfiles, that will result in an optimized image.
+There are several strategies that can be used when building dockerfiles, that will result in an optimized image or build process.
 This section will detail some of these dockerfile tactics specific to Windows Containers.
 For additional information on dockerfile best practices, see [Best practices for writing dockerfiles on Docker.com]( https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ### Group related actions
 Because each RUN instruction creates a new layer in the container image, grouping actions into one RUN instruction can reduce the number of layers in the image.
 The backslash character ‘\’ can be used to organize the operation onto separate lines of the dockerfile, while still using only one Run instruction.